Lin-2026/Lin---ServerTalker-README-file/README.md

 # Server Communicator

 ## Descriptions
-Allows for a server and client to talk to one another with the help of java server libraries.
+Allows for a server and client to talk to one another with the help of Java server libraries.
 Also uses JFrame to enhance the text display of the communication.
+The server computer has the ability to clear the chat for both the server and the user side.
+This program also allows for a simple "Enter to chat" system where the client simply has to press the "enter" key on their keyboard.

 ## Installation
 Download the two files, ChatServer and ChatUser and run the files seperately in a Java IDE, preferably not an online one.